Synthetic ECG Signal Generation using Probabilistic Diffusion Models: Methodology

 \subsection{1D-2D Embedding}

 Wang \emph{et al.} \cite{wang2015imaging} proposed a novel embedding framework for mapping time series data from one-dimensional space into two-dimensional space, which enabled the utilization of computer vision techniques \emph{as-is} for time series analysis.
 First, they map the ECG time series from Cartesian to polar coordinates.
 Then, they use \emph{Gramian Angular Summation/Difference Fields} (GASF/GADF) and \emph{Markov Transition Fields} (MTF) to build $3$ separate $2D$ matrix embeddings of the time series and finally put them together to create a $3$-channel $2D$ image file similar to an RGB image file.
+The proposed pipeline in this study (Fig. \ref{fig: pipeline}) has been used only for the DDPM, whereas in the WGAN-GP model, all the data (training and generated) and the model itself are in the $1D$ space and no embedding was necessary.